 The smooth surface of the Mooncup allows the mucus membranes of your vaginal wall to continue their essential cleansing and protective functions.
 The Mooncup does not absorb your body's natural defence mechanisms and will not deposit fibres in your vaginal wall.

 For your safety the Mooncup is made from a special medical grade non-allergic silicone.
 Silicone is derived from silica which is one of the most abundant minerals on earth.

-It will not cause irritation and is suitable for women with sensitive skin, thrush, eczema or allergy.
+It will not cause irritation and is suitable for those with sensitive skin, thrush, eczema or allergy.
 The Mooncup can be cleaned in the same way as baby equipment: with sterilising fluid, or by boiling for five minutes in an open pan of water.
 Unlike pads and tampons the Mooncup menstrual cup is reusable, eliminating the need to carry bulky spares.
 With proper care your Mooncup will last for several years.

 Size A measures 46mm in diameter and 50mm in length.
 Size A is recommended for women who have given birth vaginally or are aged 30 or above.

 Size B measures 43 mm in diameter and 50mm in length.
 Size B is recommended for women who have not given birth, or have given birth by caesarean section, and are aged below 30.

 Both sizes have a pull stem 21mm long, which you can trim to the length that is right for you.

 The Mooncup Menstrual Cup product ethics are indicated below.
 To learn more about these product ethics and to see related products, follow the links below.